Seeking out noses in the Royal Docks

-On 14th February 2020 Maria posted in Projects
+On 14th February 2020 Hannah posted in News, Projects

 Project partners in the UK, Europe and further afield are working with affected communities to co-design citizen science projects to map the odour issues and embrace the ‘power of many’ to reliably monitor odour.
 In tandem, we are working with odour emitting industries, regulators and researchers to explore possible actions to address odour.